 Application domains

-Live music discovery (production)
+Live music and dining (production)

 MostMaker demonstrates the full pipeline: signal acquisition, LLM-based generation, embedding, user refinement, and catalogue matching.
 It validates that the pattern works at production scale and produces recommendations users find genuinely useful.